*Has Existential Crisis* - Artist Interview with Mike Harrington

 That's a fun one!

-Yeah, like someone that you like or don't like.
+Yeah, someone that you like or don't like.
 And it's 50/50.
 People usually pick someone that they like, but sometimes people are like, “Yeah, there's a specific person that I dislike that comes to mind.”
 I like that question because even though I'm comparing people to deities, I'm also saying that these are well rounded people and they're human.
 Even though they're doing work that benefits everyone, there are still going to be people they don't like, or you know, everyone has their flaws.
 And even though there's this juxtaposition between these statues that are in this reverent space, I tried to mirror that with the photos, but I also want to make sure that I'm capturing their humanity.

 It's a project more about visibility, because I want to talk to women and non binary people, but I may even go into queer people in general, because that's another experience that while I've observed, it's not my life experience.
 So I'm also curious, like, why would gay men do this as well.
 And I think the challenge is finding more people to do the interviews with that are representative of who's working on climate.
 I think because of where I work in my position, it can be tricky to find a wide range of people.